Numbers 22:2-25:9

 “Then Adonai opened Bil‘am’s eyes, so that he could see the angel of Adonai standing in the way with his drawn sword in his hand, and he bowed his head and fell on his face.
 The angel of Adonai said to him, ‘Why did you hit your donkey three times like that?
 I have come out here to bar your way, because you are rushing to oppose me’” (Numbers 22:28-32).

-Balaam learns he remains alive only because of the donkey.
-He fears Elohim enough to admit his sin.
-He offers to turn around and go home, but the ‘angel of Adonai’ tells him to go with the men, but only say what he is told to say.
+Balaam remains alive only because of the donkey.
+The donkey has a special calling to carry the coming King Yeshua and should not be beat.
+Even in his own lameness, Balaam should have had more compassion on his animal.
+Balaam fears Elohim enough to admit his sin.
+He offers to turn around and go home, but the “angel of Adonai” tells him to go with the men, but only say what Adonai tells him to say.

 Balak meets Balaam at the Arnon border at the far end of his country.
-He is quite frustrated with Balaam and asks what has taken him so long to arrive.
+Quite frustrated with Balaam, he asks what has taken him so long to arrive.

 “Here, I’ve come to you!
 But I have no power of my own to say anything.
 The word that God puts in my mouth is what I will say” (Numbers 22:38).